 There are several major events and many other activities that take place during Patriots' Day Weekend in Massachusetts and Maine, which was part of Massachusetts until it achieved independent statehood in 1820.

 - Before the Battles of Lexington and Concord, you may recall that patriot extraordinaire Paul Revere made his famous ride to warn of the British advance.
 He looked to the steeple of Boston's Old North Church on the eve of April 18, 1775, for a lantern signal—"one if by land, and two if by sea"—as we know from Henry Wadsworth Longfellow's poem.
-Each year since 1875—the 100th anniversary of that fateful night—the Old North Church, the oldest church still standing in Boston, has commemorated the event with a Lantern Ceremony: This year, the 243rd anniversary of that fateful night will be commemorated on Sunday, April 15, 2018, and while the time and details have not yet been announced, tickets for the event can typically be purchased online.
+Each year since 1875—the 100th anniversary of that fateful night—the Old North Church, the oldest church still standing in Boston, has commemorated the event with a Lantern Ceremony: This year, the 244th anniversary of that fateful night will be commemorated on Sunday, April 14, 2019, from 5:30 to 7:30 p.m., and tickets for the event can be purchased online starting March 1.
 Two lanterns will shine from the Old North Church steeple, and the program traditionally features fife and drum music, a reading of Paul Revere's Ride and a keynote speaker.